 Responsibility for inspecting safeguarding should be shared by all members of the team, but ultimately rests with the reporting inspector.
-The RI may allocate specific tasks to any team member, including peer inspectors.
-It may be that different inspectors are responsible for different aspects of safeguarding and promoting welfare as they occur across the inspection framework.
+The RI may allocate specific tasks to any team member, including the peer inspector and lay inspector.
+It may be that different inspectors are responsible for different aspects of safeguarding and promoting welfare as they occur in more than one inspection area.
 As in all inspections, the reporting inspector takes on overall responsibility for the conduct of the inspection and needs to monitor the work of the inspector(s), taking the lead on issues concerned with safeguarding and promoting the welfare of learners, particularly those regarding child protection.

-All providers (not including those within the justice sector) will complete a comprehensive self-evaluation in relation to safeguarding prior to inspection.
-This will provide a useful overview of the issues which need to be taken into consideration when evaluating the provider's policy and procedures for safeguarding.
-The format of this may differ across sectors, leaders should ensure that they consult the most recent guidance for their sector when developing this document.
+All schools will complete a comprehensive self-evaluation in relation to safeguarding and child protection prior to inspection.
+This will provide a useful overview of the issues which need to be taken into consideration when evaluating the school's policy and procedures for safeguarding, including child protection.
+Providers are at liberty to use any suitable safeguarding and child protection self-evaluation model they wish.
+A useful self-evaluation template can be found on our website and within the Welsh Government guidance document, Keeping Learners Safe (2022).

-Where a safeguarding issue has been raised about the provider prior to an inspection, a safeguarding officer will have flagged the provider using a safeguarding alert.
-The inspection co-ordinator will inform the reporting inspector of the flag and will ask them to contact the safeguarding officer for further information and advice.
+Where a safeguarding issue has been raised about the school / PRU prior to an inspection, a safeguarding officer will have flagged the provider using a safeguarding alert.
+The IC will inform the RI of the flag and will ask them to contact the safeguarding officer for further information and advice.
 This might include possible questions and further areas to evaluate, linked to the safeguarding issues raised in the alert.
-RIs should include a brief comment in the safeguarding section of the evidence base detailing what actions were taken during the inspection relating to the safeguarding alert.
+RIs should include a brief comment in the safeguarding section of the reporting TIF detailing what actions were taken during the inspection relating to the safeguarding alert.

-The reporting inspector will need to consider how effectively the provider has evaluated their own procedures for safeguarding and promoting welfare.
+The reporting inspector will need to consider how effectively the school has evaluated their own procedures for safeguarding and promoting welfare.
 This will help establish the extent to which safeguarding policies and procedures are properly implemented and monitored.
-If the provider does not upload an evaluation, this should cause concern about how robustly they evaluate their own procedures, and how well leaders promote the provider's safeguarding culture.
+If the school does not upload an evaluation, this should cause concern about how robustly the school evaluates its own procedures, and how well leaders promote the school's safeguarding culture.
 In the light of this evaluation, the reporting inspector will need to allocate time to gather enough evidence to support the team's judgements.
 This may include asking questions specifically relating to safeguarding and promoting welfare at meetings with: